![]() deutsches Glossar |

 TIMETABLE AND TRAIN ORDER OPERATION

-A form of non-signaled operation on US railways in which trains are
+A traditional but today obsolete form of non-signalled operation on US railways in which trains are

 governed by the timetable.
 In dark territory, trains are separated